-If your admin has enabled the Conditional Alerts Labs feature and you have the appropriate permissions, you can create an alert to receive a scheduled email whenever the results from a query-based or Look-linked dashboard tile meet or exceed a specified threshold.
+If you have the appropriate permissions, you can create an alert to receive a scheduled email whenever the results from a query-based or Look-linked dashboard tile meet or exceed a specified threshold.
 Depending on your permissions, you can also view and follow the public alerts created by other users.

 Because alerts are set on query-based or Look-linked tiles, you cannot create a single alert for an entire dashboard — that is, you cannot be alerted when any result has changed on any tile for a given dashboard.
 Instead, with the appropriate permissions, you can create alerts on individual dashboard tiles and view and follow some alerts created by other users.
 Alert conditions will also take into account any existing dashboard filters.